deadlyvipers/dojo_rules/introduction.md

 Hi, this is Siddharth here
-Favourite code school course so far is GIT!
+Favourite code school course so far is GITsoon to be followed by JavaScript!